-- (1) The maximum amount of a non-compliance penalty that may be imposed on a person by a penalty notice is - (a) in the case of a contravention of a requirement imposed by a notice under paragraph 3(1)(b) of Schedule 3 (requirement to attend and 25 answer questions), £5,000; - (b) if, in a case to which paragraph (a) does not apply, the contravention in respect of which the penalty is imposed relates to standard duty premises, £10,000; - (c) if, in a case to which paragraph (a) does not apply, the contravention 30 in respect of which the penalty is imposed relates to enhanced duty premises or a qualifying event, the amount determined in accordance with subsections (2) to (4). - (2) Where the person does not have an accounting period or the person's first accounting period has not ended, the maximum amount is £18 million. - (3) In any other case, the maximum amount is whichever is the greater of - - (a) £18 million, and - (b) 5% of the person's qualifying worldwide revenue for the person's most recent complete accounting period.

-(4) Where the person's most recent complete accounting period is not a period of 12 months, the amount of the person's qualifying worldwide revenue for

-- produce a statement giving information about the amounts which it (a) does, or does not, regard as comprising a person's qualifying worldwide revenue for the purposes of this section; - (b) keep the statement under review; - (c) publish the statement (and any revised or replacement statement); - (d) send a copy of the statement (and any revised or replacement statement) to the Secretary of State. - Before producing a statement under subsection (5) (including a revised or (6) replacement statement), the Security Industry Authority must consult the Secretary of State. - (7) The Secretary of State must lay a copy of any statement received under subsection (5)(d) before Parliament. - The Secretary of State may by regulations amend (8) - subsection (1)(a), (a) - subsection (1)(b), (b) - (c) subsection (2), or - (d) subsection (3)(a), so as to substitute a different figure for the figure for the time being specified.
+- (1) The maximum amount of a non-compliance penalty that may be imposed on a person by a penalty notice is- - (a) in the case of a contravention of a requirement imposed by a notice under paragraph 3(1)(b) of Schedule 3 (requirement to attend and answer questions), £5,000; - (b) if, in a case to which paragraph (a) does not apply, the contravention in respect of which the penalty is imposed relates to standard duty premises, £10,000; - (c) if, in a case to which paragraph (a) does not apply, the contravention in respect of which the penalty is imposed relates to enhanced duty premises or a qualifying event, the amount determined in accordance with subsections (2) to (4). - (2) Where the person does not have an accounting period or the person's first accounting period has not ended, the maximum amount is £18 million. - (3) In any other case, the maximum amount is whichever is the greater of - (a) £18 million, and - (b) 5% of the person's qualifying worldwide revenue for the person's most recent complete accounting period. - (4) Where the person's most recent complete accounting period is not a period of 12 months, the amount of the person's qualifying worldwide revenue for the period is to be adjusted as follows- - (a) if the accounting period is less than a year, the amount is to be proportionately increased; - (b) if the accounting period is more than a year, the amount is to be proportionately reduced. - (5) The Security Industry Authority must- - (a) produce a statement giving information about the amounts which it does, or does not, regard as comprising a person's qualifying worldwide revenue for the purposes of this section; - (b) keep the statement under review; - (c) publish the statement (and any revised or replacement statement); - (d) send a copy of the statement (and any revised or replacement statement) to the Secretary of State. - (6) Before producing a statement under subsection (5) (including a revised or replacement statement), the Security Industry Authority must consult the Secretary of State. - (7) The Secretary of State must lay a copy of any statement received under subsection (5)(d) before Parliament.

+- (8) The Secretary of State may by regulations amend-

+- (a) subsection (1)(a),

+- (b) subsection (1)(b),

+- (c) subsection (2), or

+- (d) subsection (3)(a),

+so as to substitute a different figure for the figure for the time being specified.